flatland-association/flatland-rl/CONTRIBUTING.md

     ```

 2. Set up a virtual environment using your preferred method (we suggest the built-in venv) and activate it.
 Make sure
-   all the supported python interpreters (3.8, 3.9, 3.10) is available.
+   all the supported Python interpreters (3.8, 3.9, 3.10) is available.
 This is important because you want to run the
    test with all supported versions.

 3. Install dependencies required for development using pip: